Tamale pie: Overview

 Tamale pie is prepared with a cornmeal crust and typical tamale fillings arranged in several layers.
 Beef is traditionally used, but it can also be prepared using other meats such as chicken and turkey meat, and can also be prepared as a meatless dish.
 Although sometimes characterized as Mexican food, these forms are not popular in Mexican-American culture, in which the individually wrapped style is preferred.
-Tamale pie has been described as a "comfort-food classic" in the book The Ultimate Casseroles Book, published by Better Homes and Gardens.
+Tamale pie has been described as a "comfort-food classic" in The Ultimate Casseroles Book, published by Better Homes and Gardens.

 Ingredients and preparation

-Ingredients that are used include beef and ground beef, pork, chorizo, chicken, beans, cheese, cornmeal, corn, creamed corn, beans, black olives, onion, garlic, tomato, bell peppers, chili peppers, salsa, butter, seasonings such as chili powder, salt and pepper.
+Ingredients that are used include beef and ground beef, pork, chorizo, chicken, beans, cheese, cornmeal, corn, creamed corn, black olives, onion, garlic, tomato, bell peppers, chili peppers, salsa, butter, seasonings such as chili powder, salt and pepper.
 Standard fine cornmeal can be used, as can masa harina, a corn-based tortilla flour.
 Cheese may be used to top the dish, or inside the pie.
 The dish is typically baked in an oven.
 Garnishes used include cheese, sliced tomatoes, avocado slices, cilantro and olive oil.